uni-hildesheim/SelfAssessment/config-doc/definition.md

   }
   ```

- Add these tests to the `tests` array in the config file (the order is irrelevant)
+ Add these tests to the `tests` array in the config file, the order is irrelevant (only here).

 ```json
 {